mecid/mecid.github.io/_posts/2020-12-02-focus-management-in-swiftui.md

 }
 ```

 As you can see in the example above, we use the *focusable* modifier to enable focusing abilities on *RoundedRectangle*.
 We also scale our rectangle whenever the user focuses on it. *Focusable* modifier accepts two parameters.
 The first one is the bool value that indicates whenever the view is focusable or not.
 The second one is the closure that SwiftUI runs whenever the focus state of the view changes.
-This modifier is available on all platforms except iOS.
+This modifier is available on all Apple platforms.

 Another thing that SwiftUI provides us to handle the focused state in our views is environment value, which allows us to recognize if the view's nearest focusable ancestor has focus.